friendsofcodeigniter/encore-codeigniter4/README.md

-# This is my package Encore
+# CodeIgniter 4 Encore

----
+This package is a CodeIgniter 4 port from  [symfony/webpack-encore-bundle](https://github.com/symfony/webpack-encore-bundle)

+work in progress

+## Requirements

+- PHP 8.0+
+- CodeIgniter 4.0.4+

 ## Installation